rsyslog/rsyslog-doc/source/concepts/queues.rst

 The water marks can be set via the "*$<object>QueueHighWatermark*\ " and  "*$<object>QueueLowWatermark*\ " configuration file directives.
 Note that these are actual numbers, not percentages.
-Be sure they make sense (also in respect to "*$<object>QueueSize*\ "), as rsyslodg does currently not perform any checks on the numbers provided.
-It is easy to screw up the system here (yes, a feature enhancement request is filed ;)).
+Be sure they make sense (also in respect to "*$<object>QueueSize*\ ").
+Rsyslodg does perform some checks on the numbers provided, and issues warning when numbers are "suspicious".

 Limiting the Queue Size
 -----------------------